JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 * As described in [elapsed time](#elapsed-time), `Elapsed time` will be mapped to `metrics.interval.timeSpent.moving`
 * As described in [distance](#distance)), `distance` will be mapped to `metrics.interval.distance.fromStart`
+* The `Workout state` starts at `WorkoutState.WORKOUTSTATE_WAITTOBEGIN`, and changes to
+  * `WorkoutState.WORKOUTSTATE_WORKOUTROW` for a fixed time/distance workout with splits,
+  * `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCE` for a distance based interval that is part of a multi-interval session
+  * `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCETOREST` for marking the transition from an active interval to a rest interval
+  * `WorkoutState.WORKOUTSTATE_INTERVALREST` for a rest split/interval
-* In a pause/rest, both time and distance are stopped and maintain the end position of the interval (see [pause behaviour](#pause-behaviour)).
+  * `WorkoutState.WORKOUTSTATE_WORKOUTEND` for marking the end of the workout
+* The `Total work distance` is initialized at 0, and only increased at the end of the interval to reflect the total linear distance travelled so far.
+* The `Workout Duration` is set to the length of the interval (ignoring underlying split lengths).
-* When the interval type is 'time' the difference between "workout duration" and "elapsed time" is shown on ErgData as a countdown timer on most screens.
-When the interval type is 'distance' the difference between "workout duration" and "distance" is shown on ErgData as a countdown timer.
+* When the `interval type` is 'time', the difference between `workout duration` and `elapsed time` is shown on ErgData as a countdown timer on most screens.
+When the `interval type` is 'distance' the difference between `workout duration` and `distance` is shown on ErgData as a countdown timer.
 So, typically, these fields must have the same frame of reference (i.e. time/distance in interval and interval target)
+* Dragfactor is reset per interval

 #### 0x0032 "Additional Status"